98juju98/CCJM/README.md

 - **Your Saved Path**: Retrieve all your saved paths and hyperlinks from the DockablePane.

+- **Sum**: Adds the values of elements with the same parameter name (Volume, surface, length...).

+- **Recollation Diaphragm Wall**: Creates a Delaunay triangulation on a vertical element from a DWG file containing points (one DWG per side of the triangulation).

 - **Information on this Document**: Exports various information about the current Revit document to Excel or TXT format.

 - **Information CCJM**: Check for the latest version of the plugin.

-- **Recollation Diaphragm Wall**: Creates a Delaunay triangulation on a vertical element from a DWG file containing points (one DWG per side of the triangulation).

 - **Move**: Moves the panel and saves your most used buttons from the DockablePane.
 You can also customize the icons of this panel (16x16 pixel images).